histocartography/patho-quant-explainer/README.md

 ### Step 3: Quantifying explainers

-If you don't wanna re-generate all the cell graphs and explanations for the whole set, we provide a zip file that you can directly download [here](https://ibm.box.com/shared/static/412lfz992djt8u6bgu13y9cj9qsurwui.zip).
+If you don't want to re-generate all the cell graphs and explanations for the whole set, we provide a zip file that you can directly download [here](https://ibm.box.com/shared/static/412lfz992djt8u6bgu13y9cj9qsurwui.zip).
 This file contains pre-processed cell graphs and explanations.

 To run the quantitative analysis, you can simply run: